The Windsor Long Walk has to be one of the most striking strolls in England.

 Bring your own snacks and drinks and you got yourself a great day for next to nothing!

-Worth bearing in mind that this day trip would also be possible from many other nearby English cities including Oxford, Bristol, Bath or Reading.
+Worth bearing in mind that a fab day trip to Windsor can also be combined with visit to some other nearby English cities including Oxford, Bristol or Bath.

-If you feel more comfortable taking a tour to Windsor from London (rather than navigating it by public transport) check out this top-rated half-day option that will make your life super easy.
+If you feel more comfortable taking an organised tour to Windsor from London (rather than navigating it by public transport) check out this top-rated half-day option that will make your life super easy.

 And finally, here my list of the top 5 packing essentials you shouldn’t head to the Windsor Long Walk without…